BNasmith/PTForsyth/PTFWorkofChrist.md

 the wave before.
 The past is not devoured but lives on, and comes to itself in the future.
-The new arrivals do not consume their predecessors, and do not ignore them ; they interpret them and carry them forwards.
+The new arrivals do not consume their predecessors, and do not ignore them; they interpret them and carry them forwards.
 They take their fertile place in the great organic movement.
 They modulate what is behind upwards into what is to come.
-They correct the past and enrich it ; and they hand on their corrected past to be a foundation for the workers yet to be.
+They correct the past and enrich it; and they hand on their corrected past to be a foundation for the workers yet to be.

 The amateur, or the self-taught, therefore is